educreations/objective-c-conventions/README.md

  * Always declare memory-management semantics even on `readonly` properties.
  * Declare properties `readonly` if they are only set once in `-init`.
  * Don't use `@synthesize` unless the compiler requires it.
 Note that optional properties in protocols must be explicitly synthesized in order to exist.
- * Instance variables should be prefixed with an underscore (just like when implicitly synthesized).
  * C function declarations should have no space before the opening parenthesis, and should be namespaced just like a class.

 ```objc